theopenlane/entx/history/README.md

 You can query the history tables directly, just like any other ent table.
 You can also retrieve the history of a specific row using the `History()` method.

-enthistory tracks the user who updates a row if you provide a key during initialization.
+history tracks the user who updates a row if you provide a key during initialization.
 You can store a user's ID, email, IP address, etc., in the context with the key you provide to track it in the history.

 Here's an example that demonstrates these features: